Fire Safety for Commercial/Business Premises

 A fire management plan should also be instigated and should include ensuring fire exits meet legal requirements and are not blocked, that appropriate fire alarms systems are in place, maintained and working and that staff are adequately trained.
 This is to protect staff working in the premises, as well as visitors and customers.

-Fire and Rescue Services are responsible for ensuring that all premises covered by the FSO are regularly audited to ensure they have the correct fire safety arrangements in place.
-Currently, TWFRS has responsibility for over 30000 premises in the Tyne and Wear area.
-Each premises is given a ‘risk’ rating and audited accordingly i.e. the higher the risk rating, the more often it is audited.
-Due to the nature of the premises places such as residential care homes and hospitals which provide sleeping accommodation are considered ‘high risk’ and are, therefore, audited at least annually.
-Premises with a ‘lower risk’ may be audited less frequently.
+Fire and Rescue Services areresponsible for ensuring that all premises covered by the FSO are regularly audited to ensure they have the correct fire safety arrangements in place.
+Currently, TWFRS has responsibility for over 30,000 premises in the Tyne and Wear area.
+Individual business premises are given a ‘risk’ rating and audited accordingly i.e. the higher the risk rating, the more often it is audited.
+Due to the nature of the premises places such as residential care homes and hospitals which provide sleeping accommodation are usually considered ‘high risk’ and are, therefore, audited more often.

 There are various levels of Enforcement that TWFRS can utilise to carry out its function these range from providing Education and Information to the Responsible Person to legal notices that have set timescales for the completion of any work identified.